awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.md

 1. Choose **Next** to continue\.
 The **Specify DB details** page appears\.

    On the **Specify DB details** page, specify your DB instance information\.
-For information about each setting, see [Settings for MySQL DB Instances](USER_CreateInstance.md#USER_CreateInstance.Settings)\.
+For information about each setting, see [Settings for DB Instances](USER_CreateDBInstance.md#USER_CreateDBInstance.Settings)\.
 **Note**
 Be sure to allocate enough memory for your new DB instance so that the restore can succeed\.
 You can also allocate additional memory for future growth\.

 1. Choose **Next** to continue\.
 The **Configure advanced settings** page appears\.

    Provide additional information that Amazon RDS needs to launch the DB instance\.
-For information about each setting, see [Settings for MySQL DB Instances](USER_CreateInstance.md#USER_CreateInstance.Settings)\.
+For information about each setting, see [Settings for DB Instances](USER_CreateDBInstance.md#USER_CreateDBInstance.Settings)\.

 1. Choose **Create database**\.

 ### AWS CLI<a name="MySQL.Procedural.Importing.CLI"></a>

 To import data from Amazon S3 to a new MySQL DB instance by using the AWS CLI, call the [restore\-db\-instance\-from\-s3](https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-instance-from-s3.html) command with the parameters following\.
-For information about each setting, see [Settings for MySQL DB Instances](USER_CreateInstance.md#USER_CreateInstance.Settings)\.
+For information about each setting, see [Settings for DB Instances](USER_CreateDBInstance.md#USER_CreateDBInstance.Settings)\.

 **Note**
 Be sure to allocate enough memory for your new DB instance so that the restore can succeed\.
 You can also allocate additional memory for future growth\.